mienaikoe/ziyu/Chapters/Chapter3.md

 -------

 	"Hello?
 Kip?"
-I called as I entered his practice.
+I called as I entered his office.
 He chirped sleepily from a back room and I followed the call.
 	"Hey I'm sorry to wake you but I need to talk."
 	He shuffled around, looking confused, then pulled a light from his pocket and slid it onto the rails.
 His sleepy eyes were still partially covered by his eyehaw.
 	"Lif?
 Oh, you surprised me.
 What brings you here?"
 	"I'm going on a trip to the capital."
 	"What?
 Why?"
 He asked, his eyes now completely open.
 	"It's just something between Mel and me"
 	"You're going all the way to the capital to settle an argument?
-Why can't you wait until the evening?"
+Why can't you wait until she comes back?"
 	"It's... a long story"
-	"You mean, you don't want to tell me"
+	"You mean you don't want to tell me"
 	I paused, dumbstruck and scrambling for words.
-	"Lif... you are keeping a secret.
-Tell me what's going on-" "I - I have to go"
+	"You're keeping a secret.
+Tell me what's going on-"
+	I backed away and stammered, "I'll tell you later."
-	He grabbed my wrist hard and I looked up at his eyes.
-"Why are you acting so strange?"
-He asked.
+	I turned to walk out the door, and he grabbed my wrist.
+I winced and looked back at his eyes.
+They were pleading, worried.
-	His pleading gaze almost melted my resolve, but I steeled it and twisted my hand around his grip, pushing away from him.
+	"We swore the Oath of Trust to each other," he reminded me.
+"Whatever is going on between you affects me as well."
+	"You can't be involved."
+	"I already am."
+	He released his grip, and I stood in the doorway, still vying with my own thoughts.
+	*I could run now.
+I wanted to run.
+I had this all planned out.
+I would deliver the message, then survive Ulu and come back redeemed.
+Kip and Mel would understand.
+In the worst case, I would get a little cold in the dark.
+But Kip?
+I would have to fend for him too.
+He doesn't know how to survive on the land*
+	He pushed again, "If you won't tell me, then I'm going with you to find out myself."
-	"I have to go."
+	"You couldn't - you have patients to see"
-	"Lif!" he called as I ran out the door.
-I had parked my bike far too distantly for the current moment.
+	"They can wait a va'ala until I return"
+	"Kip-"
+	"You really don't want me to go, do you?"
+	"Kip...if you go with me, it will be a long time before you come back."
+	"What are you talking about?
+The trains run every va'ama" "This isn't about the trains, ok?
+I'm going on this journey alone and it might be a while before I come back" "Stop being cryptic.
+What are you planning, Lif?"
+	His gaze cast an unseen heat on my resolve.
+How easy it would be to have him next to me while I interrupted the court of Shaki about some important science I didn't understand.
+To know that I wasn't alone in thinking this was the right thing.
+But any punishment or irreversible injury that might befall him would be my guilt to carry.
+It's not the sort of thing that fades away.
+	*So it's clear then*
+	"Goodbye," I said.
+	I walked out and didn't look back.